MicrosoftLearning/mslearn-aml-cli/Instructions/Labs/02-run-python-job.md

 Before you continue, complete the [*Create an Azure Machine Learning Workspace and assets with the CLI (v2)*](Instructions/Labs/01-create-workspace.md) lab to set up your Azure Machine Learning environment.

 You'll run all commands in this lab from the Azure Cloud Shell.
-If this is your first time using the cloud shell, complete the [*Create an Azure Machine Learning Workspace and assets with the CLI (v2)*](Instructions/Labs/01-create-workspace.md) lab to set up the cloud shell environment.
+If this is your first time using the cloud shell, complete the [Create an Azure Machine Learning Workspace and assets with the CLI (v2)](Instructions/Labs/01-create-workspace.md) lab to set up the cloud shell environment.

 1. Open the Cloud Shell by navigating to [http://shell.azure.com](https://shell.azure.com/?azure-portal=true) and signing in with your Microsoft account.
-1. The repo `https://github.com/MicrosoftLearning/mslearn-aml-cli` should be cloned.
+1. The repo [https://github.com/MicrosoftLearning/mslearn-aml-cli](https://github.com/MicrosoftLearning/mslearn-aml-cli) should be cloned.
 You can explore the repo and its contents by using the `code .` command in the Cloud Shell.
 1. If your compute instance is stopped.
 Start the instance again by using the following command.
 Change <your-compute-instance-name> to your compute instance name before running the code:
     ```azurecli
-    az ml compute stop --name "<your-compute-instance-name>" --no-wait
+    az ml compute start --name "<your-compute-instance-name>"
     ```

 ## Train a model